top of page

 Individual Counseling

 Emotionally Focused Therapy (EFT) changes how the brain perceives and responds to threat.
 A recently published study (2013) dramatically illustrates how EFT couples therapy that teaches people to bond securely builds the pathway for loving contact that soothes the brain and calms our perception of danger.
 It is strong evidence of how our mammalian brain is wired to use another intelligence — loving contact — to manage the fears and pains of daily life.
-The fMRI component of the study showed that EFT changes the way contact with a partner mediates the effect of threat on the brain.

 Christian Faith